FAQ icon

 Applying

-Overall, the Leading Educational Innovation and Transformation online master's program offers an exceptional educational experience that prepares graduates with the entry-level skills to lead and shape educational institutions at local, national, and global levels.
+The Online Master of Arts in Leading Educational Innovation and Transformation is designed and taught by leading faculty at the Marsal Family School of Education.
+Experts in educational leadership and policy, they bring a wealth of research and practical experience to the program.
+Many have held leadership positions in educational institutions and policy organizations.
+The result is an exceptional educational experience that prepares graduates to become effective leaders and advocates in education.
 Its combination of theoretical and practical coursework, experiential learning opportunities, and commitment to diversity and inclusion make it an excellent choice for students who are passionate about shaping the future of education.

 Please note: The program is not currently accepting applications from international students seeking F-1 or J-1 visas.